CatlantiS/brew-lab/README.md

 It will watch the app for changes and compile the necessary files.

-After that you should be good to go.
+You should be good to go.